vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 The Adafruit Sensor library is also needed.
 This can be downloaded [here](https://github.com/adafruit/Adafruit_Sensor).
 Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

-Lastly we will also need the latest esp8266 Arduino library
-- Visit https://github.com/esp8266/Arduino and follow the instructions for "Using git version"

 ## 1.7 Modify the Remote Monitoring sample

 - Unzip the example code, and double-click the file `remote_monitoring.ino` to open the project in the Arduino IDE.